omarelabed/goeco-app-backend/README.md

 ## Getting started

 ### Install `pip` and `virtualenv` (if not installed yet)
-If not already installed, see [this documentation](http://pip.readthedocs.org/en/stable/installing/) on how to install `pip`.
+If not already installed, see [this documentation](http://pip.readthedocs.org/en/stable/installing/) on how to install `pip`, then install `virtualenv`:

     $ [sudo] pip install virtualenv